Ukraine: Sexist comments on Chinese social media trigger backlash | DW | 08.03.2022

 A wave of sexist comments about Ukrainian women on Chinese social media has sparked a backlash against China and its citizens in Ukraine, prompting strong reactions from officials in Beijing.

-Since Russia invaded Ukraine on February 24, a group of Chinese men on social media expressed their willingness to host homeless Ukrainians who may be fleeing the war, but said priority would be given to "Ukrainian women between the age of 18 and 25."
+After Russia invaded Ukraine on February 24, a group of Chinese men on social media expressed their willingness to host homeless Ukrainians who may be fleeing the war — but said priority would be given to "Ukrainian women between the age of 18 and 25."

-Similar comments could be found across major social media platforms in China, with some male users saying they wanted to "take in homeless young Ukrainian women" while others said they "welcome Ukrainian beauties to China."
+Similar comments could be found across major social media platforms in China.
+Some male users said they wanted to "take in homeless young Ukrainian women," while others said they "welcome Ukrainian beauties to China."
 The comments and the pro-Russian sentiment on the Chinese internet have left Chinese citizens stranded in Ukraine in a tough position.

-"The war is cruel, so please don't treat it as a game," said one Chinese student whose last name is Zhang.
+"The war is cruel, so please don't treat it as a game," said one Chinese student, only identified by the last name Zhang.
 "The only difference is that it didn't happen in China, so please don't make fun of the Ukrainian people."

-Another Chinese student said that some Chinese nationals in Ukraine were confronted by Ukrainian people.
-The Chinese embassy in Ukraine, which originally encouraged citizens to display Chinese flags on their cars for protection, quickly urged them not to identify themselves or sport any signs of national identity.
+Another Chinese student said some Chinese nationals in Ukraine had been confronted by Ukrainian people.
+The Chinese Embassy in Ukraine, which originally encouraged citizens to display Chinese flags on their cars for protection, quickly urged them not to identify themselves or sport any signs of national identity.

 In a video address released late last month, Fan Xianrong, the Chinese ambassador to Ukraine, advised Chinese citizens not to argue with locals and discouraged them from filming in public spaces.
 He additionally called on Chinese people to show empathy for Ukrainians.